Skip to main content

 • “It has many endings and a unique atmosphere.”

-• “Even though in most games music is not that important, in horror games, especially smaller ones like RPG Maker, it's crucial for building the right atmosphere, and this game fails at that from the very beginning.”
+• “Even though in most games music is not that important, in horror games, especially smaller ones like RPG Maker, it's crucial to building the right atmosphere, and this game is failing at that from the very beginning.”

-• “The lack of ambient sounds and unsettling music makes the game feel lifeless and fails to immerse the player in its world.”
+• “The lack of ambient sounds and music makes the game feel lifeless and dull, which completely undermines any potential for immersion.”

 • humor